South Florida hadn’t put a winning record together since 2018. The Bulls also hadn’t won a bowl game since 2017.

 USF Head Coach Alex Golesh’s Background

-Golesh’s first season as a collegiate head coach was an overall triumph.
+Golesh’s first couple seasons as a collegiate head coach were an overall triumph.
 But he was successful as an assistant before that as well.

 He was previously an offensive coordinator and tight ends coach at Tennessee from 2021-22.
-His last season there, the Volunteers were first in the country in scoring with 43.3 points per game and with 538.1 yards per game.
+His last season there, the Volunteers were first in the country in scoring with 43.3 points per game.

 He had also been familiar with the state of Florida, having been a co-offensive coordinator and tight ends coach at UCF in 2020.
 Before that, he was a tight ends coach and recruiting coordinator at Iowa State from 2016-19.